 Using a powdered diet makes keeping mourning geckos incredible easy — but be warned: just because the label says “crested gecko food” doesn’t necessarily mean that it’s nutritionally complete.
 (Just like dog food.)

-Here’s 3 brands you *can* trust:
+Here’s the brands I trust:

-All three of these brands offer top-quality nutrition and a range of palatable flavors to suit your gecko’s individual preference (or simply to provide a variety).
+All of these brands offer top-quality nutrition and a range of palatable flavors to suit your gecko’s individual preference (or simply to provide a variety).
 My preferred online retailer is Bertopia Geckos (and they do free shipping!).

 How to Prepare Powdered Diets